 ICLR 2026

-Capacity-Aware Inference for Mixture-of-Experts Models
+Capacity-Aware Inference

 Problem

-Expert parallelism waits for the slowest experts.
+Expert parallelism waits for stragglers.

 Method

-C is the per-expert capacity, γ is the capacity factor, T is the token count, k is top-k routing, and E is the number of experts.
+\(C\) is the per-expert capacity, \(\gamma\) is the capacity factor, \(T\) is the token count, \(k\) is top-k routing, and \(E\) is the number of experts.

 Capacity-aware token drop